Thank God for good teachers!

 I remember learning how to type in high school nearly 20 years ago.
-Our witty, sarcastic, wiry, Irish teacher, Mr. Murphy would put us through the paces in daily drills and one of his favorite sentences to have us type to his dictation was “The quick brown fox jumped over the lazy dogs.”
-That, and “Now is the time for all good men to come to the aid of the party.”
-I feel like in addressing the matter at hand I want to attempt to be that good man at least for the sake of the automation industry and for those who stand on the outside looking in wondering what all the fuss is about.
+Our witty, sarcastic, wiry Irish teacher, Mr. Murphy, would put us through the paces in daily drills, and one of his favorite sentences to have our type to his dictation was “The quick brown fox jumped over the lazy dogs.”
+That, and “Now is the time for all good men to come to the party's aid.”
+I feel like in addressing the matter at hand, I want to attempt to be that good man, at least for the sake of the automation industry and for those who stand on the outside looking in, wondering what all the fuss is about.

-I want to take a minute today to run through the primary reasons why companies have not pursued AP automation.
-Granted that I’m biased and I think that pretty much all companies can and should pursue AP automation to streamline process, reduce costs, drive efficiency, mitigate risk, create visibility and process accountability, along with laying the foundation for monetizing process.
+I want to run through the primary reasons why companies have not pursued AP automation.
+Granted that I’m biased and I think that pretty much all companies can and should pursue AP automation to streamline the process, reduce costs, drive efficiency, mitigate risk, create visibility and process accountability, and lay the foundation for monetizing the process.
 All of those notwithstanding, there are at least 50-60% of companies that have done little to nothing by way of automation.

 Do I think things will stay that way?

-In a word, no. It’s not possible when you consider how prevalent automation and robotics systems are becoming (though there is considerable disruption in the traditional business process outsourcing space, as we see the model evolving to a document process outsourcing approach).
+In a word, no. It’s impossible when you consider how prevalent automation and robotics systems are becoming (though there is a considerable disruption in the traditional business process outsourcing space, as we see the model evolving to a document process outsourcing approach).
 Consider some of the outrageous ideas that are being put forth in the B2C marketplace as you read this.
-Amazon is patenting a drone / blimp mothership delivery process.
-Volvo is releasing its first 100 autonomous driving XC90’s.
-Budweiser already delivered its inaugural 18 wheeler load of beer in a autonomous truck.
-AI devices / interfaces like Amazon Echo, Apple’s Siri, Google Home and others are all positioned to be commonplace for fetching basic information and will increasingly do more complex things.
-The fact is automation is all around us and it’s here to stay.
-At some point the innovations and expectations for automation are going to push us over the line, so to speak, and folks in the financial back office will expect the same level of convenience afforded to them in their personal lives.
+Amazon is patenting a drone/blimp mothership delivery process.
+Volvo is releasing its first 100 autonomous driving XC90s.
+Budweiser has already delivered its inaugural 18-wheeler load of beer in an autonomous truck.
+AI devices/interfaces like Amazon Echo, Apple’s Siri, and Google Home are all positioned to be commonplace for fetching basic information and will increasingly do more complex things.
+Automation is all around us, and it’s here to stay.
+At some point, the innovations and expectations for automation will push us over the line, and folks in the financial back office will expect the same level of convenience afforded them in their personal lives.

 So, if there’s all this momentum in our personal lives and the B2C sector, what gives with B2B adoption?